 Feedback is very important to us.
 We want to stay connected to our customers and will be launching a new website within the next few months to help with that.
 This survey put us up against the largest airports in the country, which can offer more choices.
 For our size, we want to be the best that we can be and would love to have those who participated in the survey be able to see us again now that phase one of our major construction plan has been completed.

-- Tom Cotton, Asa Hutchinson Lead Big in Arkansas Poll 4 hours ago
+- Asa Hutchinson Announces Senior Staff Hires 4 hours ago